-CONCLUSION These slides show Vetiver can survive very cold winter, it dies when the ground is frozen.
-When frosted or under snow cover the outside plants of the thick sward protect the interior part, which remains green and actively treating effluent.
+CONCLUSION These slides show Vetiver can survive very cold winter, it dies when the crown is frozen in the ground.
+In very cold, frosted or under snow cover the outside plants of the thick sward protect the interior part, which remains green and actively treating effluent.
+Under extremely cold and dry conditions, its shoots turn brown but new growth resumes from underground buds.
 Normally disposal rate under these conditions is reduced by half.
-To overcome this a small portable plastic house can be used in winter to cover the planting
+To overcome this a small portable plastic house can be used in winter to cover the planting THANK YOU